-Additional knowledge and skills covered for Certificate II in Applied Language (Italian) will include:
+Applied Language (Italian) will include:

-- Conduct basic oral communication for social purposes in Italian. - Conduct basic workplace oral communication in Italian. - Read and write basic workplace documents in Italian. - Read and write basic documents for social purposes in Italian. - This course provides a foundational introduction to VET Italian, preparing students for further studies of Certificate III in Applied Language (Italian) and careers in the relevant fields.
+- Conduct basic oral communication for social purposes - Conduct basic workplace oral communication in Italian. - Read and write basic workplace documents in Italian. - Read and write basic documents for social purposes in

+This course provides a foundational introduction to VET Italian, preparing students for further studies of Certificate III in Applied Language (Italian) and careers in the relevant

-This elective is designed to be an equal mix of practical and theoretical components.
+This elective is designed to be an equal mix or practical and theoretical components.
 While most practical work, such as role play tasks, will be done during class, students will also engage with theoretical aspects, such as grammar study, to deepen their understanding.